(Translate this site)

 "No. I've had some ROTC training, but that's it for the military stuff.
 I've basically trained myself.
 Built my car.
 And tried to make a buck here and there."

-"Thanks, but one thing I learned in ROTC is that I'm not very good at taking orders."
+"Thanks, but one thing I learned in ROTC was that I'm not very good at taking orders."

 "Well hell, son!
 The way the war's going we may need more like you that takes the initiative and fewer like this bunch we just scared off, who just eat the shit they get handed."